On uniqueness of coefficient identification in the Bloch-Torrey equation for magnetic resonance imaging: Uniqueness

 \section{Uniqueness}

 In this section we will prove two types of uniqueness results for $x^{img}=(M^{eq},R_1,R_2^*)$.
-In Section~\ref{sec:uniqueness_perturbation}, uniqueness and stability of reconstruction for the Bloch ODE model will be established by means of a perturbation argument; this will be carried out in a reduced formulation of the inverse problem, involving the parameter-to-state map.
+In Section~\ref{sec:uniqueness_perturbation}, uniqueness and stability of reconstruction \revisionown{will be established by means of a perturbation argument and the (approximate) reconstruction formulas from Section~\ref{sec:explsol} for the Bloch ODE model.} This will be carried out in a reduced formulation of the inverse problem, involving the parameter-to-state map.
 Differently from that, Section~\ref{sec:uniqueness_diffusion} employs methodology typically used for proving uniqueness of space dependent source terms and initial conditions in (sub-)diffusion equations.
 Here we will consider an all-at-once formulation of the inverse problems, that views states and parameters as unknowns in a larger system of equations containing the PDE models and the observation equations.
 The linearization of the so defined forward operator at properly chosen reference states and parameters will be shown to be injective.